Top 10 Best Vibration Analyzers

 People use these usually only to measure vibration RMS, the functionality is usually very pour, although they have the great advantage that they fit everywhere, even in your pocket.

 They are devices the size of a cell phone, have a larger screen, show the spectra and are well prepared for taking routes.
 They are very portable and comfortable for use.
-These vibration analyzers usually have slow processors, so the number of lines of resolution, memory and functions are reduced, thus requiring PC based software to complement functionality.
+These vibration analyzers usually have slow processors, so the number of lines of resolution, memory and functions is reduced, thus requiring PC based software to complement functionality.

 They range from the size of a cell phone to beyond the size of a tablet but with a greater thickness.
 They are the most common and are a fair choice for industrial use.
 There are many brands and with very variable functionality.